-Eumelia, this fabulous Bio-Dynamic universe I visited late last month, was so inspiring that ironically I have done pretty much nothing since then- at least nothing tangible.
-All those nights of black starry skies and afternoons of the din of cicadas bring on introspection.
-The effect of nature on the deeply urban can be profound.
+Eumelia, this fabulous Bio-Dynamic universe I visited late last month, was so inspiring that ironically I have done pretty much nothing since then – at least nothing tangible.
+Nights of starry skies and afternoons full of the din of cicadas wipe out months of urban noise.
+The effect can be unnervingly profound.

 Does wine count as profound?
 Well, I’m starting to think so.

-We sat on the back patio, olive trees reaching as far as we could see into the distance until they are lost to the gathering darkness.
-Each of us had a board with five glasses lined up, and a plate like a tapa in front of each one with that wines accompaniment- a feta, a local semi-hard crumbling goat cheese, some siglino (smoked pork), a rich cured sausage with plenty of orange zest from Mani, and a little bergamot peel simmered in sugar syrup until it shines like a jewel.
+We sat on the back patio, olive trees reaching as far as we could see into the distance until they were lost to the gathering darkness.
+Each of us had a board with five glasses lined up, and a small plate like a tapa in front of each one with its corresponding wine’s accompaniment – a feta, a local semi-hard crumbling goat cheese, some siglino (smoked pork), a rich cured sausage with plenty of orange zest from Mani, and a little bergamot peel simmered in sugar syrup until it shone like a jewel.

 Compare and Contrast

-I. Asproudi + Feta from Maonemvasia: A tart, grassy white with a fresh, tangy, salty cheese
+I. Asproudi + Feta from Monemvasia: A tart, grassy white with a fresh, tangy, salty cheese

 We enjoy each of them more together than we would separately.
 And we enjoy every bit.
 There is a vessel to pour out unwanted wine.
 No one uses it.